AlphaPiece/libraries-under-sea/ef/README.md

 An AVL tree is a self-balancing binary search tree.
 It was the first such data structure to be invented.
 In an AVL tree, the heights of the two child subtrees of any node differ by at most one; if at any time they differ by more than one, rebalancing is done to restore this property.

+AVL trees store **balance factors** or **heights** with each node, thus requires storage for an integer per node.
+(In the libef's implementation, heights are stored.)

+Compare to red-black trees, AVL trees provides **faster lookups** than red-black trees because they are more strictly balanced.

-In libef, each node of AVL trees is of type t_anode, which contains the data; and the root of the tree of t_anode nodes is stored in a t_atree struct, which is the external representation of AVL trees.
+In libef, each node of AVL trees is of type *t_anode*, which contains the data; and the root of the tree of *t_anode* nodes is stored in a *t_atree* struct, which is the external representation of AVL trees.

-To create a t_anode, use
+To create a *t_anode*, use
 ```
 ef_anode_alloc()
 ef_anode_create()
 ```

-To create a t_atree, use
+To create a *t_atree*, use
 ```
 ef_atree_alloc()
 ef_atree_create()